MediciHouse07/Learning_Records/FM_06_multi_calculus.md

 # Lec 19: Vector fields and line integrals in the plane | MIT 18.02 Multivariable Calculus, Fall 2007

+2025/07/27

+4000<->4500

+- T direction on the curve
+- T is tangent to the trajectory
+- the force on the T and integrate it along the curve

+# Lec 19: Vector fields and line integrals in the plane | MIT 18.02 Multivariable Calculus, Fall 2007

 2025/07/25

 3500<->4000